Emaad3603/Kemet--API/README.md

 - **Entity-Relationship Design:** Normalized relational database schema with clear entity relationships, supporting scalability and maintainability.
 - **AI-Powered Personalization:** Integrated Gemini AI and a Python Flask API to generate personalized travel plans based on user preferences and historical data.
 - **AI Chatbot:** Implemented an AI chatbot using Copilot to provide real-time assistance and recommendations to users.
+- **Adventure Mode:** A spontaneous travel experience where the system suggests a completely random activity or place based on the user’s current location.
+This suggestion is not tied to their interests — it's meant to surprise the traveler.
+- **Language Assistant:** A real-time text and voice translation tool to help tourists communicate abroad, integrated as part of the app's assistant features.
 ## 🛠️ Technologies

 - **Backend:** ASP.NET Core Web API, Entity Framework Core, SQL Server